ARSA Urges Review Of FAA ICA Enforcement

 Key Takeaways:

-• The Aeronautical Repair Station Association (ARSA) has requested a review of the FAA's inconsistent enforcement of rules regarding Instructions for Continued Airworthiness (ICA), such as aircraft maintenance manuals.
+• The Aeronautical Repair Station Association (ARSA) has requested a review of the FAA's inconsistent enforcement of rules regarding aircraft maintenance manuals (Instructions for Continued Airworthiness).

-• ARSA argues that the FAA strictly enforces repair stations' requirement to possess manuals but fails to enforce rules compelling design approval holders to make these manuals available.
+• ARSA claims the FAA strictly enforces repair stations possessing maintenance manuals but fails to ensure design approval holders make these manuals available, causing administrative and financial burdens for small businesses.

-• ARSA has filed its comment with the U.S. Small Business Administration National Ombudsman's office and requested it also be sent to the Office of the Inspector General for the U.S. Department of Transportation.
+• ARSA filed a comment with the U.S. Small Business Administration National Ombudsman's office and requested it also be sent to the Office of the Inspector General for the U.S. Department of Transportation.

 See a mistake?
 Contact us.